NatLibFi/melinda-oai-pmh-provider/README.md

 Copyright (c) 2019-2020, 2023-2024 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **Apache License 2.0** .
+This project's source code is licensed under the terms of **MIT** .